Environmental

 Primary roles of turfgrass include soil stabilization, water conservation, and filtration of air and water borne pollutants.

-Growing turf is highly effective in controlling environmental pollution by suppressing dust, glare, noise, and dissipating heat, especially in arid and semi-arid regions.
+Growing turf is highly effective in controlling environmental pollution by suppressing dust, glare and noise while dissipating heat in arid and semi-arid regions.

 Provide a natural, comfortable, and safe setting for activities.